 Disasters such as fire and flood can destroy a computer service center and leave its users without computer processing support.
-Without computer processing, WTCC would grind to a halt.
-To reduce this risk, computer service centers develop business continuity plans.
-Business continuity procedures should be tested periodically to ensure the recoverability of the data center.
-Our audit did not identify any significant weakness in disaster recovery planning.
+Without computer processing, many college services would grind to a halt.
+To reduce this risk, computer service centers develop disaster recovery plans.
+Disaster recovery procedures should be tested periodically to ensure the recoverability of the data center.
+Our audit did not identify a significant weakness in disaster recovery.